Terracotta-OSS/terracotta-core/kits/source/docs/notices/readme.txt

 Getting Started
 ---------------

-Consult the appropriate Terracotta product guide for detailed installation instructions.
-Below are abbreviated install steps for each product.
+Below are abbreviated install steps for Terracotta.

-Terracotta DSO
+Terracotta
    Unix/Linux:
       - Unzip/untar the Terracotta software.
       - cd into the the top-level directory.